holochain/docs-pages/src/what-is-holochain.md

 * We'll release new core features and improve our SDK to support application developers.
 * We’ll build drop-in libraries for user and role management, authorization, fast querying, efficient data management, and more.
 * We'll create applications for private data backup, user profile management, source code management, and application package distribution.
-* We’ll launch an app store that allow users with the Holochain runtime to install, run, and update apps with just a few clicks.
+* We’ll launch an app store that allows users with the Holochain runtime to install, run, and update apps with just a few clicks.
 * We are building a distributed application hosting marketplace called [Holo hosting](https://holo.host) to connect traditional web users with Holochain applications.